KawtarKhallouq/Learn_python/README.md

 ## Getting Started

 Feel free to explore any of the scripts listed above.
-Each script is accompanied by a brief description of its purpose and functionality.
 If you have any feedback, suggestions, or improvements, I'd love to hear from you!

 ## Contribution